bugsnag/bugsnag-js/packages/react-native/UPGRADING.md

 + Bugsnag.notify(new Error('uh oh'))
 ```

 The second argument is an `onError` callback which will receive the error report that will be sent to Bugsnag.
-This is similar, but previously the data structure was a `report` – now it is an `event`.
+This is similar to the previous interface, but previously the data structure was a `report` – now it is an `event`.
 See the [Customizing error reports](https://docs.bugsnag.com/platforms/react-native/react-native/customizing-error-reports/#updating-events-using-callbacks) for full information.
-An example of  adding metadata is shown below:
+An example of adding metadata to an event is shown below:

 ```diff
 - client.notify(err, (report, originalError) => {